ZiadHosny/Part-of-Speech-Quiz/README.md

 ```

-to start the backend project
+to start the backend project (in this Link http://localhost:5000/)
 ```bash

 # to start server use